 Food allergies increased 18 percent in the decade between 1997 and 2007, according to one study published in the journal Pediatrics in 2009.
-It is now estimated that 3.9 percent of people suffer from food allergies—most of them children.
+They estimated that 3.9 percent of U.S. children alone have food allergies.

 The symptoms of an egg allergy are similar to other types of allergies and may include one or more of the following: